dglassbrenner1/my-posts-on-fraud-detection/10-Hugging Face API deployment.md

 <br>

-The Hugging Space app is live at: [text](https://huggingface.co/spaces/dglassbrenner/fraud_detection_api)
+The Hugging Space app is live at: [Hugging Face API](https://huggingface.co/spaces/dglassbrenner/fraud_detection_api)

 It is a simple Streamlit app where a user can enter values for the features of a transaction and select "Predict Fraud" to see the probability that a transaction with the selected features is fraudulent.
 <br>